dmuhs/pastebin-scraper/README.md

 ## pastebin-scraper

 This is a multithreaded scraping script for [Pastebin](http://pastebin.com/).
-It scrapes the main site for new scrapes, downloads their raw content and processes them by a user-defined output format.
+It scrapes the main site for new pastes, downloads their raw content and processes them by a user-defined output format.

 ### Installation
 The usual dance.